 Now that our herd is small again, we have begun annual or bi-annual testing all animals including the pets. 😉

 Here at Caprice Acres, we follow fairly strict biosecurity measures for incoming stock.

 First, we try to do as little purchasing of stock as is possible.
 I doubt we will ever eliminate it, simply because I believe bringing in new stock and new blood is the only way to improve a herd.
 True ‘closed herds’ MUST be VERY large to continue to improve their herd and also to prevent drastic inbreeding.
 I do not know if our herd will ever be big enough to be a closed herd.
 Closed herds can also use AI exclusively, something that would be an awesome goal but due to how labor intensive AI is, and my usually very strict kidding schedules, I doubt this will ever become the only way to breed does here.

 That being said, we are careful about where we purchase from.
 We prefer to purchase from reputable farms that are already disease tested to the same level as our herd.
 If this is not possible, we disease test BEFORE we buy and sale is contingent upon negative disease status.
 All incoming animals, regardless of source, go through a strict isolation period before being introduced to the main herd.

 When purchasing animals, we do blood ELISAs for CAE and Johnes, and do a blood SHI test for CL.
 These are done at WADDL.
 Our routine testing is for CAE and Johnes.
-We will run CAE at BioTracking with pregnancy tests, or at DCPAH depending on convenience.
-We run Johnes at WADDL or DCPAH, both accredited laboratories to ensure proper quality control and protocols for as accurate results as can be expected depending on the tests.
+All testing is currently done ONLY through AAVLD accredited labs to ensure the best accuracy we can expect from a test.

 Our biosecurity procedure for purchasing goats greater than 6 months of age is: